xquery/xquerydoc/README.md

 XQuery prettify 'brush' was provided by Patrick Wied (as part of a MarkLogic bounty contest ;) ) and can be obtained [here](http://www.patrick-wied.at/static/xquery/prettify/)

-Though there is no reuse of any code from the  original xqDoc project, we have opted to use a subset of the xqDoc XML format, the codebase is released under Apache License, Version 2.0

 ## License